mihirchronicles/mihirchronicles.github.io/content/essays/worshiping-agency.md

 path: "/essays/worshiping-agency"
 ---

-As a teenager and young adult, my taste for work was unusual.
+My taste for work was unusual as a teenager and young adult,

 I blindly signed up for a pyramid scheme which I didn't know about.
 I liked the idea of being my own boss and having an office space.
 To earn that, I would need to sell juice boxes that were high in nutrition and recruit people to sell those densely nutrition juice boxes who were densely energized to hustle.
 Hence, pyramid!
 I rallied up my friend to help me stick flyers on people's car parked at a mall.
 I sold 24 boxes—one to a stranger and the rest to my uncle because he always supported my endeavors.